nnail0/cachelab-b-f25/datalab-b-exp.typ

 In addition to these main three cases, other basic conventions were followed.
 The code itself was readable and structurally legible, and the motivations behind implementing them were comprehendible.

-=== Results
+== Results and Discussion

 Overall, we were able to generate successful under-bound solutions both on the human and genAI side of code generation.
-Following is the comparsion of the best results from both sides.
+Following is the comparison of the best results from both sides.

 #set align(center)